Financial Aid

 Repeat Coursework

-You may receive financial aid to repeat a previously passed course (or course equivalent) only one time.
+You may receive financial aid to repeat a previously passed course (or course equivalent) only once.

 Also, please be aware that repeated courses count as hours attempted and may affect your eligibility for future financial aid.
-Refer to the Satisfactory Academic Progress Policy for details.
+Refer to our Satisfactory Academic Progress (SAP) Policy for details.